The Multiverse God

 The question is, what caused our universe in such a way that we can now exist here alive?
 Our existence as living beings is so improbable that naturalistically we should not exist.
 The statistics are so completely against us that no one sanely any more tries to justify our cosmological origin in a solitary universe by chance and natural causes.

-The multiverse generator is thought to come from the theory of cosmic inflation as a quantum field, and string theory.
+The multiverse generator is thought to derive from what is described in cosmic inflation theory (as a quantum field), and string theory.
 Quantum inflation is used to explain how multiple universes might continuously be generated by the same process, and string theory is used to explain how they all might be different in their fundamental constants.
-Note however that both of these theories are highly speculative and do not have physical evidence to support them.
+Note however that both of these theories themselves are highly speculative and do not have physical evidence to support them.

-It was suggested that maybe an adjacent other-verse might accidentally overlap our universe.
-An experiment was devised to detect the effects that might have.
-The experiment detected nothing.
+• It was suggested that an adjacent other-verse might accidentally overlap our universe.
+An experiment was devised to detect the effects that might have occurred, however, the experiment detected nothing.

 If you take the view that inflaton is a quantum field, then inflation would be probabilistic.
-An inflating super-universe will have places that coalesce into material universes, others that don't, with expanding separation between all of them.
+An inflating super-universe will have places that coalesce into material universes and others places that don't, with expanding separation between all of them.
 This is how one process would be making many universes.

 However, I see no reason to believe that the inflaton field was quantum.
 We can't expect all fields to be quantum.
 For example, gravity does not align with quantum.
 (This is even though people have tried very hard for a long time to develop a theory of gravity as a quantum field.
 However, other theorists say that gravity is not a field.
 So this also is not settled science!)